kumahq/kuma/docs/madr/decisions/035-mesh-metric-policy.md

         openTelemetry:
           endpoint: otel-collector:4317
 ```

+### Metrics profiles

+Metrics profiles configurable in section `sidecar.profile` will be fully described in separate MADR.

 ### Configure MADS based on policy data
 MADS server is responsible for aggregating information about dataplanes needed for Prometheus monitoring.